 MSPH Degree Requirements

-48 credit hours: Includes a thesis and a practicum
+48 credit hours: Includes a Thesis and an Applied Practice Experience

-The global epidemiology practicum and thesis must involve underserved populations or low-resource settings locally, domestically, or internationally.
+The global epidemiology applied practice experience and thesis must involve underserved populations or low-resource settings locally, domestically, or internationally.

 Examples of past thesis titles include: